Simont-ngotho/TIME-SERIES-MODEL/README.md

 ```

-Time Series Model is very instrumental as it can help organizations understand the underlying causes of trends or systemic patterns over time.
+This Time Series Model will be very instrumental as it will help the organization understand the underlying causes of trends or systemic patterns over time.

 ```python
 # Building a Time Series Model